dimagi/mpact/docs/index.md

 on the right, you can filter the list to show only the messages that are enabled.

 If you click on a message, it will show you its details.

-**NOTE:** Messages are scheduled to be sent, as they are, when schedules are uploaded.
-Changes made to messages in the admin interface will not affect messages that are already scheduled to be sent.
+Any changes that you make will update messages that are scheduled to be sent.

 If you download schedules from the normal interface, you will see that any changes you made in the admin interface are present in the downloaded spreadsheet.
-By uploading the spreadsheet, mPACT will re-schedule the messages, and bring those changes into effect.

 ## Individual chats